airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 *String* *nullable*.
 Provides a description for the object.
 Example:

     "description": "Information on the quality of a value or an unusual or missing value."

-### mandatory

-*Boolean*.
-Indicates whether a value must be provided for the attribute.
-Example:

-    "mandatory": false

 ### codes